socrata-platform/balboa/balboa-http/docker/README.md

 * CASSANDRA_KEYSPACE: Cassandra Key Space to persist metrics into IE. Metrics2012
 * LOG_LEVEL= The log output level.
 IE: DEBUG, INFO

+### Cassandra
+When running Cassandra locally, be sure that the address in the `env/local` file is reachable from your docker container.
+Note that since docker runs in a VM on OSX, `127.0.0.1` will not reach a local Cassandra instance.
+Further, make sure that Cassandra is listening for CQL connecitons on the same address (configurable via the `rpc_address` variable in the Cassandra config, commonly located at `/usr/local/etc/cassandra/cassandra.yaml`).

 ## Configure your environment.

 To run locally update the `env/local` or copy it to a new file.
 Place your IP into the new or updated configuration file.

 ## Running your container

 `docker run --env-file=<full path to your envfile> -p 2012:2012 -t balboa-http`